 A rasher (slice) of British back bacon absolutely needs to contain both pork belly and pork loin in order to even be considered suitable for a traditional full English breakfast, the combination of the two different pieces of pork, each with its own characteristics, blend to create bacon heaven and nobody does this cut quite as well as the British who have been cutting bacon this way for centuries.

 In Great Britain we have bred pigs for centuries that are bred specifically for the purpose in order to produce perfect back bacon cuts, elevating the production of bacon into an art form.
 An example of these breeds are the famous Yorkshire and Tamworth pig breeds are referred to as 'bacon breeds'.

 Back bacon is not just about the cut of the meat, its also about the genetic lineage of the pig and when it comes to making back bacon, the most blue-blooded of all bacon lineages come from England, with its centuries old history and breeding lines of pig.
 Analysis of DNA samples indicate that in Great Britain we produce our bacon using breeds of pig that have a regionally unique genetic lineage, one which is genetically very different from the Asian or American boar.

-Other parts of the world with a history of indigenous wild boar populations produced their own genetically unique breeds of domesticated pig and therefore use a different kind of pork to make their bacon, this contributes to the reasons why bacon can taste and look so differently in other parts of the world.
+Other parts of the world with a history of indigenous wild boar populations produced their own genetically unique breeds of domesticated pig and therefore use a different kind of pork to make their bacon, contributing to the reason why bacon can taste and look differently in the US and Canada.

 © 2012-2023 Guise Bule de Missenden.
 All rights reserved.